Best Golf Cart Coolers: YETI & Cup Holder Fit

 Can you put a Yeti cooler on a golf cart?

 Yes.
-The MODZ Brush Guard Cooler Rack fits the Yeti Roadie 24 and mounts directly to your cart's brush guard.
-Universal tie-down kits with corner brackets and bungee straps also work for securing a Yeti to a rear basket or flat surface on the cart.
+The MODZ Brush Guard Cooler Rack fits the YETI Roadie 24 and Igloo Marine Ultra 25 and mounts to compatible 1.5 inch or 1.75 inch brush guards.
+Universal tie-down kits with corner brackets and bungee straps also work for securing a YETI Roadie 15 or Roadie 24 to a rear basket or flat surface on the cart.

 What cup holder fits a 40 oz Stanley on a golf cart?

 Factory golf cart cup holders are too small.
-The KEMIMOTO Cup Holder Expander (around $15) fits bottles from 18 to 40 oz, including the Stanley Quencher, Hydro Flask, and Yeti Rambler.
+The KEMIMOTO Cup Holder Expander fits 18 to 40 oz bottles, roughly 3.0 to 3.8 inches in diameter, including the Stanley Quencher, Hydro Flask, and YETI Rambler.
 It drops into your existing cup holder with no tools.

 Are magnetic cup holders good for golf carts?